HealthReact Privacy Policy

 13. Participant choices and control

-Depending on the study and application configuration, participants may have the ability to:
+Depending on the study, applicable law, and application configuration, participants may have the ability to:

 - refuse participation in a study,